Web Traffic Statistics Q2 2026: We Analyzed Billions of Requests - Here Are the 15 Numbers That Matter (July 2026 Update)

 The good news: the compromised rate dropped 3.26 percentage points month-over-month, the first meaningful improvement we've seen.
 The bad news: malicious login attempts using leaked credentials remain the norm, not the exception.
 This is credential stuffing at industrial scale.

-April 2026 update: Compromised credentials eased again in April to 59.51% — a smaller 0.74-point drop, but the second consecutive month of improvement.
-Two months of decline is no longer noise.
+May 2026 update: Compromised credentials fell more sharply in May to 56.96% — a 2.55-point drop and the third consecutive month of improvement, the steepest of the three.
+Three months of decline is a trend, not noise.
 The most plausible explanation is the rolling effect of passkey defaults shipping across major identity providers.
-Still, six in ten login attempts using leaked credentials remains the operational reality, not a fringe attack pattern.
+Even so, with more than half of all login attempts still using leaked credentials, credential stuffing remains the operational baseline, not a fringe attack pattern.

 Why this matters: If you're running a login form without rate limiting, bot detection, or compromised credential checking, these numbers are your wake-up call.
 The majority of authentication traffic hitting your application isn't humans trying to log in.
 It's automated tools cycling through leaked databases.